 Trust is earned.
 Distrust can arise from many sources, among them distrust rooted in specific concrete actions.
-Looking across the internetscape, what I think I see is a great disconnect for many chuurch leaders in North America.
-They simply don't understand why such a broad crosssection of NAD membership distrusts them.
+Looking across the internetscape, what I think I see is a great disconnect for many church leaders in North America.
+They simply don't understand why such a broad cross-section of NAD membership distrusts them.

-I would like to offer a few constructive and positive suggestions as to how North American Division leadership can take steps to earn trust all over again.
+I would like to offer a few constructive and positive suggestions for how North American Division leadership can take steps to earn trust all over again.

 - Publicly commit to fully cooperating with the General Conference and fully respecting all General Conference decisions.